mondoohq/docs/docs/mql/resources/github-pack/README.md

 description: The GitHub resource pack lets you use MQL to query and assess the security of your GitHub organizations and repositories.
 ---

-# Mondoo GitHub Resource Pack Reference
+# GitHub MQL Resource Pack Reference

 The GitHub resource pack lets you use MQL to query and assess the security of your GitHub organizations and repositories.